How to Find the Right IT Support Company for Your Business

 Before cancelling your IT support contract however, take a look at our latest blog that explains how to switch IT support companies.

 Whether you’re looking for ongoing support or would like to move your company’s important data to the cloud, please don’t hesitate to get in touch with Synextra today.
-We’re an IT support team based in Manchester and we strive to help businesses of all shapes and sizes achieve their goals with computing and telecom solutions tailored to their needs.
+We’re an IT support team based in Warrington and we strive to help businesses of all shapes and sizes achieve their goals with computing and telecom solutions tailored to their needs.

 KEEP UP TO DATE